-Food and drinks are made up of a range of substances called nutrients that we use for growth and maintenance of healthy tissues and energy.
-Good nutrition helps us to function well physically and also mentally.
+Food and drinks are made up of a range of nutrients that you use for energy, growth and maintaining healthy tissues.
+Good nutrition helps you to function well physically and mentally.

 Healthy eating is a choice – your choice.
 Before you can fully explore that choice, it helps to have a bit of an understanding about what food actually is and what it delivers to your body.